-His student years were a time when DDT was widely used, bird populations were falling and Rachel Carson’s ‘Silent Spring’ was published.
+From childhood, I have thought about the environment and nature.
+My student years were a time when DDT was widely used, bird populations were falling and Rachel Carson’s ‘Silent Spring’ was published.
 The number of creatures world-wide on the Endangered Species’ list grew, Carl Andre’s ‘Bricks’ were shown at the Tate Gallery in London.

 I made a piece, that I called ‘Tiger Bricks’, which was a framed block of bricks, painted with tiger stripes, weighing exactly the same as a Balinese tiger, which had just been declared extinct.
 Ironically, after I gave it to an environmental charity, they lost it!

 In art college, I painted extinct or threatened creatures.
 I made animated light-boxes running on clockwork, showing painted scenes of English nature changing throughout the course of a day: the sun rising, birds singing, swallows wheeling, the sun sinking, the moon rising, nocturnal creatures emerging.